tetris245/ULTRAbc/README.md

 Changes for future version

+* Added the Maps page to the GUI
 * Added new traps for map rooms in trap mode: display frame, trolley, wooden box (thanks to KitKat!)
+* Removed the magictoys option from the uset command (this setting is now available in the GUI)